RadioPotin/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 # Run for /f "tokens=*" %i in ('opam env --switch=default') do @%i to update the current shell environment
 ```

-You can see that in this specific run of the command, opam chose `mingw64` as
+You can see that in this specific run of the command, opam chose `mingw` as
-a compiler backend but know that you can very well choose an alternative to it
+a C compiler but know that you can very well choose an alternative to it
 instead, like `msvc` with the following command:

 ```shell-session
 $ opam install system-msvc
 ```

-Once your environment has been updated, you will have a fully functional OCaml
+Once your environment has been updated with the given hint, you will have a
-compiler available to you:
+fully functional OCaml compiler available to you:

 ```shell-session
 > for /f "tokens=*" %i in ('opam env --switch=default') do @%i